-Our team is available to provide information and education, or to connect you to any of our programs, services, and resources.
+Our team is available to connect you to our programs, services, and resources.
 For more information, call 614-429-1528 or email support@ohiospf.org.

 Tony Coder